 When I compiled a list of natural Easter egg dyes to try with my kids years ago, hibiscus was said to make a beautiful pink.
 However, when I actually tested it the egg turned dark green.
 Oops.
 Some of the other suggestions didn’t work at all, and some were just meh.
 (I’m looking at you lemon peels.)

-That’s why after experimenting with everything from carrots to raspberries and grape juice, I’ve compiled a list of ingredients that consistently yield beautiful, vibrant colors.
+That’s why after experimenting with everything from carrots and yellow onion skins to raspberries and grape juice, I’ve compiled a list of ingredients that consistently yield beautiful, vibrant colors.
 You’ll find them below along with the specific recipes I used.

-Also, when the hunt is over, you can use the eggs to make this homestyle potato salad recipe with bacon and egg.
+Also, when the hunt is over, you can use the eggs to make deviled eggs or this homestyle potato salad recipe with bacon.

 But first, you might be wondering…